Showing posts with label Pyramid Hill. Show all posts

 Few public records

 Antanas Martisius is one of the 31 Heintzelman passengers whose selection papers have gone missing.
-In addition, there were 3 Displaced Persons with the same name in Germany after World War II.
+In addition, there were 3 Displaced Persons with the same name in Germany after World War II, 4 if we count another First Transport passenger, Saliamonas Antanas Martisius, commonly known by his middle name.

 At least we know from his Bonegilla card that our Antanas had a birthdate of 1 December 1923, so we can focus on a man with that name and birthdate.
 The Bonegilla card also says that he was one of the 7 sent to the Pyramid Hill Quarries in northwest Victoria.